openfaas/docs/docs/openfaas-pro/introduction.md

 ### Additional capabilities

-Eventing:
+The following capabilities can be enabled independently.
+Follow the link to see example usage and deployment information.
+If you can't find what you're looking for, reach out to us so that we can improve the documentation for everyone.

+Event-driven programming and triggers:

 * [Trigger functions via Kafka](/openfaas-pro/kafka-events) for event-driven functions and to integrate with your existing systems
 * [Trigger functions from AWS SQS](/openfaas-pro/sqs-events) to integrate with events from AWS.

 Efficiency and redundancy:

-* [Flexible auto-scaling engine](/architecture/autoscaling/) to get the scaling just right either on RPS, Inflight requests or CPU.
+* [Flexible auto-scaling engine](/architecture/autoscaling/) to get the scaling just right either on Requests Per Second (RPS), Inflight requests or CPU.
-* [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on cost and increase efficiency
+* [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on compute costs, increase efficiency and lower your threat profile
-* [Retries for invocations](/openfaas-pro/retries) to handle failures, known problems with downstream APIs and concurrency-limited functions
+* [Retry failed invocations for functions](/openfaas-pro/retries) to handle issues with downstream APIs and back-pressure on concurrency-limited functions

 Security:

-* [Single Sign-On using OIDC](/openfaas-pro/sso) for enterprise-grade authentication and more secure credential management
+* [Single Sign-On using OpenID Connect (OIDC)](/openfaas-pro/sso) means each user authenticates with their own identity, instead of sharing one set of credentials, which is insecure.
+Use your existing OIDC-compatible Identity Provider (IdP).

-Service providers and large teams:
+Build functions at scale - for services providers and large teams:

-* [Build functions via REST API](/openfaas-pro/builder) to create your functions from source code, without creating and maintaining hundreds of independent CI jobs.
+* [Build functions via REST API](/openfaas-pro/builder) using source code without the need to create and manage dozens or hundreds of independent CI jobs.

 ### On our roadmap

+* Scaling upon inflight requests for long running & memory/CPU bound functions (released Jan 2022)
 * A new Pro UI dashboard for managing and monitoring OpenFaaS functions across namespaces
+* CPU and RAM usage metrics within the OpenFaaS API and Pro UI dashboard
+* Concurrency limiting for functions - i.e. one request per container
 * Enhanced RBAC for functions and the OpenFaaS REST API
-* CPU and RAM usage metrics within the OpenFaaS API and Pro UI dashboard
-* Scaling upon inflight requests for long running & memory/CPU bound functions
 * Integrated support for scaling upon RAM & CPU usage
-* Concurrency limiting for functions - i.e. one request per container
-* AMQP event trigger for RabbitMQ users and Azure customers
+* AMQP event trigger for RabbitMQ and Azure Service Bus
 * Enhanced multi-tenant isolation for large organisations and service providers
-* Migration to JetStream from NATS Streaming (which is deprecated in 2023)
+* Migration to JetStream from NATS Streaming (which will be deprecated in 2023)

 Is there something else you need for your organisation?
 [Get in touch with us here](https://openfaas.com/support/).